SeanTater/uncc2014watsonsim/README.md

       - Edit the custom search you just made.
 In "Sites to search", change "Search only included sites" to "Search the entire web but emphasize included sites"
       - Get the search engine ID, put it in the source.
     - To keep from publishing your API key to the world, have git ignore changes without deleting it:
-      - `git update-index --assume-unchanged src/main/java/privatedata/PrivateGoogleCredentials.java`
+      - `git update-index --assume-unchanged src/main/java/privatedata/UserSpecificConstants.java`
   - Setup local search engines
     - Index Wikipedia Trec with Lucene and with Indri (otherwise you must disable them)
-    - Edit the paths in WatsonSim.java to match your index locations
+    - Edit the paths in UserSpecificConstants.java to match your index locations
   - `gradle assemble` to install dependencies (It's possible but complicated to skip this)
   - `gradle cleanEclipse eclipse` to correct Eclipse classpaths (since it needs absolute paths)
   - Change the lucene and indri index paths to match your needs in src/main/java/uncc2014watsonsim/watsonsim